scade-platform/FusionSharedPreferences/README.md

 To get started, simply clone or download the repository and open the project in SCADE editor.
 Select your target as `iOS` or `Android` as per the requirement.

 ## How to Use
 The example code demonstrates how to save and retrieve a simple string value using UserDefaults and SharedPreferences.
-In both platforms, the key-value pair is saved when the user taps a "Save" button and retrieved when the user taps a "Load" button.
+In both platforms, the key-value pair is saved and fetched using the sample code snippet.

 ### iOS